stack-mode/stack-mode/README.md

 - 👋 Hi, I’m @stack-mode (Chris Foti).
 I have worked in digital marketing since 2012 and have a passion for developing, maintaining, and optimizing technology.
 - 👀 I’m interested in website development, website security, web hosting, as well as HTML, CSS, JS, PHP, and MySQL.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript, PHP, and MySQL.
 - 💞️ I’m looking to collaborate on development projects.
 - 📫 You can get in touch by emailing me at cfoti@stackmode.com